pflajszer/OpenWeatherMapAPI/README.md

 Currently, the package supports the following endpoints:
 - Current Weather Data:
 	- By geographic coordinates
+- Air Polution:
+	- - By geographic coordinates

 And the following API versions were tested:
 - v2.5